Chakyl/Dew-Drop-Farmland-growth/README.md

 ### Fertilized Farmland

-To pair with the new growth system, three new fertilizers are added:
+To pair with the new growth system, six new fertilizers are added:

 - Weak Fertilizer - Boosts initial crop growth by 1 day (Age)
 - Strong Fertilizer - Boosts initial crop growth by 2 days (Ages)